daveprowse/prom-live/README.md

 This is the repository for the live webinar:

-***Monitoring Linux and Kubernetes with Prometheus in 3 hours***
+***Using Prometheus to Monitor Linux and Kubernetes***

 All of the labs can be found within.

 Link: https://github.com/daveprowse/prom-live

-## Prometheus & Linux
+## Prepare Linux VMs!

-Although you can get away with a single Linux system for this course, I highly recommend that you ready at least two, local, Linux virtual machines in a NAT network.
+Although you can get away with a single Linux system for this course, I highly recommend that you prepare at least two, local, Linux virtual machines in a NAT network.
 One to run Prometheus, and the other to be monitored.
 This is a best practice that will allow your systems to be somewhat isolated from your main system and network.
+Make sure that your main system can communicate with the virtual machines via SSH and web browser.

 The scripts and labs are designed for **Ubuntu** 22.04 Server or **Debian** 12 server (x64 platform).
 Work as root or as a user with sudo powers.